navintkr/azureAppService-customContainer-ssh/README.md

 # Java with SSH - starter app for Web App on Linux

-A simple Python Django application running in a Docker container.
+A simple Java Django application running in a Docker container.
 The custom image uses port 8000 and ssh on 2222.

 ## Setting up custom image for web App on Linux
 - Create a Web App on Linux using CLI or Azure portal